j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

 # How do you decide what to do next? {.small}

 You can't test everything.
 You have to make decisions on what to explore further and what to let be (at least for now).
 [Heuristics](link://slug/being-intentional-about-exploratory-testing#learned-skill) are the tools to make these decisions.
-The trick with heursitics is that they are fallible.
+The trick with heuristics is that they are fallible.
 They're like looking for you lost keys at the last place you saw them.
 You might find your keys in that place, or when you get there you might remember where they are, or you might not find them at all.
 It's still a good thing to try, though.

 This means that (as with any non-trivial decision) you might make the right decision, apply a good heuristic for the situation at hand, but not get a good outcome.
 You are doing exploratory testing after all, you're looking for surprises.
 You can be looking in all the right places, but the surprises just aren't there.
 That's just the way it goes sometimes.
 Doing excellent testing and not having that much to show for it.